Eliphaz: Third Discourse

 23:15 Therefore am I troubled at his presence: when I consider, I am afraid of him.

-God softens the hardness of men’s hearts through his mighty deeds, bringing men to repentance that God may give the gift of a soft heart trough his spirit, by which God may write all of his commandments on a heart of flesh and not stone.
+God softens the hardness of men’s hearts through his mighty deeds, bringing men to sincere repentance so that God may give the gift of a soft teachable heart trough his Spirit, by which God may write all of his commandments on a heart of flesh and not of stone.

 23:16 For God maketh my heart soft, and the Almighty troubleth me: